b00tc4mp/isdi-parttime-202303/staff/ivan-canuto/fullstack/project/doc/README.md

 ##### Tasks

-- Implement 'delete button' in every suggestion made by me
+- DONE Implement 'delete button' in every suggestion made by me
-- Implement deleteSuggestion logic to remove suggestion from database
+- DONE Implement deleteSuggestion logic to remove suggestion from database
-- Add call to refresh the posts list wiht the updated changes
+- DONE Add call to refresh the posts list wiht the updated changes

 #### Watch made suggestions, remove the checked ones in own posts and refresh list